lfkeitel/dotfiles/README.md

     - `-Link` - Link configuration files
     - `-Ext` install extensions
 - `dart`
-    - `-Force` - Reinstall Go even if the required version is installed
+    - `-Force` - Reinstall Dart even if the required version is installed

+## Why PowerShell?

+Originally my install scripts were written in normal Bash but I decided to move to PowerShell for a couple reasons.
+One was simply to try something new.
+I had never used PowerShell and it looked like an interesting shell runner.
+With PowerShell Core and full Linux support it made it more compelling.
+Second is the language itself is much more expressive and powerful than plain Bash/POSIX shell.
+Many operations that were convoluted or ugly in Bash are very simple in PowerShell.
+It combines the simplicity of a shell langauge with the power of a typical programming language.

+If you don't want to use PowerShell, all the configs can be manually symlinked or copied to their appropiate places.